“To live is the rarest thing in the world. Most people exist, that is all.”

 – Oscar Wilde

 Not being location bound and living a life with fewer possessions is about freedom.
 Freedom to roam.
 Freedom from the pressure of social norms.
 Freedom from being owned by material things.
-Ultimately it is about happiness.
-This philosophy is the result of a personal journey we like to call a life reboot.
-Basically—we got one life to live and we want to make sure we live it well.
+This pursuit of freedom is ultimately about happiness and it is the result of a personal journey we like to call a life reboot.
+A re-evaluation of priorities and choices in life.
+Bottom line—we got one life to live and we want to make sure we live it well.

 Hunter S. Thompson said it best: